Hands to Hearts – Gourds by Pat Berkbigler

 Gourd art created with a variety of techniques which may include melted crayon design, filigree, carving, stippling, painting, pyrography, and sculpting.

-October 1, 2018- I did a segment on KSDK Show-Me St. Louis featuring my gourd art.
-Look me up!
+October 1, 2018- I was featured on KSDK Show-Me St. Louis highlighting my gourd art.

 About Our Art